vantienvnn/php-team-workflow/GIT.md

 - Fork project repository to your GitHub account
 - Make sure you do not push, merge to project repository
-- Create one branch from test branch for each your tasks on JIRA
+- Create one branch for each your tasks on JIRA (*)
+  - Checkout from test branch for fix bug issues
+  - Checkout from develop branch for new feature issues
 - Make sure end of text files (css, js, php ...) will have one black line
 - When you do finished your task:
-  - Rebase your branch with test branch in Project Repository
+  - Rebase your branch from branch has checkout (see *) in Project Repository
   - Make sure one commit for one Pull Request ( PR )
-  - Create a PR on Github in your repostiory to test branch of project repository
+  - Create a PR on Github in your repostiory to branch has checkout (see *) of project repository
-  - Name of PR should be like this format: Task {task-name}
-  - Description of PR should have JIRA task URL
+  - Name of PR should have issues ID in Jra for example: Implement SIM-1293
 - When you do created your PR:
   - If have conflict message form Github you are forgot rebase
-  - You can pick other task on waiting Simble CI checking your PR
+  - You can pick other task on waiting Simble CI checking your PR, move this task to impediment
   - Please send a message to our team group chat in Slack when the Simble CI status is succeed
   - If Simble CI status is failed
     - Check error message in link of Simble CI status